Vangthy/NBA-Shot-Tracker/README.md

 - [How to make NBA Shot Charts (PYTHON) | FlightReacts Inspired](https://www.youtube.com/watch?v=a3u-3gEYvxM)
   - Channel: Hobe

 Certain parts of the code in this project were directly adapted from the examples provided in the mentioned video.
 Please check the video for detailed explanations and original code.
-It inspired me to create one and also how to use python.
-I've never did data visualization in python before and helped alot wih my understanding.
+It inspired me to create one and also how to use Python.
+I've never done data visualization in Python before, and it helped a lot with my understanding.

 # Contributing
 If you'd like to contribute to the project, please follow these guidelines: